John Bonham: Personal life

 Bonham had a younger brother, Mick Bonham (1950–2000), a disc jockey, author and photographer, and a younger sister, Deborah Bonham (born 1962), a singer-songwriter.
 Bonham's mother, Joan, died aged 85–86 on 10 February 2011.
 She sang for the Zimmers, a 40-member band set up as a result of a BBC documentary on the treatment of the elderly.
-Bonham's cousin Billy (born 1950) played keyboards for Terry Reid and Ace Kefford.

-Bonham was married to Pat Phillips, and the couple had two children.
+Bonham married Pat Phillips in 1966, whom he had met at the age of sixteen in 1965, and the couple had two children.
 Zoë Bonham (born 10 June 1975) is a singer-songwriter who appears at Led Zeppelin conventions.
 Jason Bonham (born 15 July 1966) is a drummer who has recorded or toured with Sammy Hagar and the Circle, Black Country Communion, UFO, Foreigner, and Bonham.
 A 1973 film clip of seven-year-old Jason playing drums appears in the Led Zeppelin film The Song Remains the Same.
 Jason played with Led Zeppelin at their Atlantic Records 40th Anniversary reunion show on 15 May 1988 and again on 10 December 2007 at the Ahmet Ertegun Tribute Concert.
-He also played in the band that performed "Stairway to Heaven" at Led Zeppelin's 2012 Kennedy Center Honors award ceremony.
+He also played the drums for Heart's performance of "Stairway to Heaven" at Led Zeppelin's 2012 Kennedy Center Honors award ceremony.
 Zoë and Jason appeared at the induction ceremony for the Rock and Roll Hall of Fame in 1995 with the surviving members of Led Zeppelin.